California SGIP Battery Rebate: How to Lower Your Battery Costs | Solar.com

 Are there rebates for solar battery in California?

-Yes, the Self-Generation Incentive Program (SGIP) offers rebates for battery storage projects whether they care connected to solar or not.
-The rebate is worth between $150 and $1,000 per kWh of battery storage installed, depending on income, medical vulnerabilities, fire-risk and other factors.
+Yes, the Self-Generation Incentive Program (SGIP) offers rebates for battery storage projects whether they are connected to solar or not.
+The rebate is worth between $150 and $1,000 per kWh of battery storage installed, depending on income, medical vulnerabilities, fire risk and other factors.

 Where to file California rebate for solar battery?